Health Care OVERVIEW

 Particularly in the U.S., continuous increases in the cost of health care, growing at rates far exceeding the rate of inflation in general, have been inflicting financial pain on health consumers and payers of all types.
 Employers, including government, are hit hard by vast increases in the cost of providing coverage to employees and retirees.

 Many major employers are utilizing unique new programs in efforts to reduce employee illness, and thereby cut costs.
 For example, the use of preventive care programs is growing, as is the use of employee education aimed at better managing the effects of diseases such as diabetes.
-Some very large employers are even hiring in-house physicians and nurses, or contracting with outside providers for on-premises care facilities, to provide primary and preventive care in the workplace.
+Some very large employers are even hiring in-house physicians and nurses, or contracting with outside providers for on-premises care facilities, to offer primary and preventive care in the workplace.

 Patients and insurance companies are also dealing with sticker shock over the nation’s prescription drug costs.
 Other factors edging costs upward include expensive new medical technologies and patients’ demands for greater flexibility in choosing doctors and specialists at their own discretion.
 At the same time, hospitals and health systems write off massive amounts of potential revenues to bad debt, which increases costs for bill-paying patients.